UVA-Lambdas/uva-lambdas.github.io/README.md

 # Website for Lambdas @ UVA
 Website for University of Virginia Lambda Phi Epsilon, Alpha Tau Chapter.
+Built with React and PostCSS.

 #### To use
 Checkout this repo, install dependencies, then run the following commands in the terminal.